Carlo Petrini

-Carlo Petrini, AKA "Carlìn", (born 22 June 1949) is an Italian activist, author, and founder of the International Slow Food Movement, and Terra Madre festivals.
+Carlo Petrini (22 June 1949 – 21 May 2026) was an Italian activist and author who was the founder of the International Slow Food Movement, and Terra Madre festivals.

 Early life and activist career

-Petrini was born in the commune of Bra, province of Cuneo, Italy.
+Petrini was born in the commune of Bra in the Province of Cuneo, Italy, on 22 June 1949.
 He was formerly a political activist in the communist Proletarian Unity Party (Partito di Unità Proletaria; PdUP).
 In 1977, he began contributing culinary articles to the communist daily newspapers il manifesto and l'Unità.

+He studied sociology at the University of Trento, where he got involved in local politics.
+He began writing about food and wine for major Italian newspapers in 1977.

+Petrini continued his advocacy work in later years.
+In a speech at the Cheese 2025 event, he warned about the potential regulations on raw milk cheese production in Italy.

 Slow food movement

-He first came to prominence in the 1980s for taking part in a campaign against the fast food chain McDonald's opening near the Spanish Steps in Rome.
+Petrini first came to prominence in the 1980s for taking part in a campaign against the fast food chain McDonald's opening near the Spanish Steps in Rome.
 In 1983, he helped to create and develop the Italian non-profit food and wine association known as Arcigola.
 He founded Slow Food in 1989 and became the organization's president.
-He is an editor of multiple publications at the publishing house Slow Food Editore.
-He has written weekly columns for La Stampa and is currently a regular journalist to La Repubblica.
+He was an editor of multiple publications at the publishing house Slow Food Editore.
+He wrote weekly columns for La Stampa and was a regular journalist for La Repubblica.
 In October 2004, he founded the University of Gastronomic Sciences, a university devoted to new gastronomists and innovators of sustainable food systems.
-He is now a supporter and member of the Italian Democratic Party (centre-left wing).
-Petrini has also been proposed for politician roles, including ministerial positions.
+He was a supporter and member of the Italian Democratic Party (centre-left wing).
+Petrini was also proposed for political roles, including ministerial positions.

+Death

+Petrini died in Bra on 21 May 2026, at the age of 76.
+He had been diagnosed with prostate cancer.

 Awards

-Carlo Petrini has received numerous awards and acknowledgements including: Communicator of the Year at the International Wine and Spirit Competition in London; Sicco Mansholt Prize in the Netherlands; honorary degree in cultural anthropology from the University of New Hampshire; and Eckart Witzigmann Science and Media Prize from Germany.
+Petrini received numerous awards and acknowledgements, including: Communicator of the Year at the International Wine and Spirit Competition in London; Sicco Mansholt Prize in the Netherlands; an honorary degree in cultural anthropology from the University of New Hampshire; and the Eckart Witzigmann Science and Media Prize from Germany.
 In 2004, he was chosen as one of Time magazine's heroes of the year.
-He was the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2013.
+He was the recipient of a Champions of the Earth award from the United Nations Environment Programme in 2013 in the Inspiration and Action category.
+In 2024, Petrini was honored at the Italian Cultural Society's gala awards dinner in Washington, D.C.